Wintellect/MSLearn/Bash for sysadmins/includes/8-summary.md

 	- Before All SHells
 	- None of the above

-1. Which of the following commands writes a list of files in the current directory to a file?
+1. Which of the following commands writes a list of process IDs associated with a user named "scottgu" to a file?
+	- `cat | grep scottgu > pids.txt`
+	- `cat > grep scottgu | pids.txt`
+	- `pid -u > grep scottgu | pids.txt`
+	- `ps -ef | grep scottgu > pids.txt`

+1. tk.
+	- tk
+	- tk
+	- tk
+	- tk

+1. tk.
 	- tk
 	- tk
 	- tk